 Hiring a licensed plumber is not only expensive, but it might not even be necessary.
 Still, consider hiring a licensed plumber if:

-- Issue with the sewer line
+- The issue is with the sewer line

 - Some water damage around the fixtures or pipes